Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - Recovered a delayed project and got it back into a workable delivery rhythm

-- Completed a UNICEF-ready draft inside a three-week turnaround
+- Completed draft report support inside a three-week recovery window

 - Made evidence retrieval much faster for drafting and review